-Mom's "Living Well" Bible Study Group - Meets at Fishkill Baptist Church, Route 82, 9:30-11:30 AM on Thursdays, September through May.
+This group meets at 9:30-11:30 AM on Thursdays, September through May.
 Child care provided for children ages 0-5 years, suggested donations of \$1 per child.
 This group follows the Wappingers School District Calendar.
 Call for additional Bible study groups and times.
-845-896-9386 X 1

-Parents of Children with Autism - The Guidance Center of Westchester/Parent's Place Inc. - 2 Central Ave, Tarrytown, NY 914-631-2513
+The Guidance Center of Westchester/Parent's Place Inc.

+2 Central Ave, Tarrytown, NY 914-631-2513 theguidancecenter.org/parents-place

-- Family Day Sundays Two Sundays a month from 2pm to 4pm (siblings welcome). - Parents Only Wednesday Morning Coffee Group- 1st Wednesday, 10am-11:30am. - Individual Counseling Services Up to six sessions are available to parents/caregivers of children on the autism spectrum (Free).
+- Family Day Sundays Two Sundays a month from 2pm to 4pm (siblings welcome). - Parents Only Wednesday Morning Coffee Group- 1st Wednesday, 10am-11:30am. - Individual Counseling Services Up to six sessions are available to parents/caregivers of children on the autism spectrum (Free)